Feinst69/kickoff/README.md

 # Handwritten Digit Classification Project

-This repository contains a simple example of classifying handwritten digits using the MNIST dataset.
+This repository demonstrates an end‑to‑end pipeline for classifying handwritten digits from the MNIST dataset.
+It includes the data exploration notebooks, training scripts and a small Flask application.

 ## Structure

-- `theoretical_questions.md` – placeholder for theoretical answers extracted from the PDF.
+- `theoretical_questions.md` – answers to theory questions about neural networks.
 - `notebooks/01_exploration.ipynb` – notebook for exploring the data.
-- `notebooks/02_modeling.ipynb` – notebook for training a model.
+- `notebooks/02_modeling.ipynb` – notebook for training experiments.
-- `train.py` – script to train a convolutional neural network and save it as `model.h5`.
+- `train.py` – grid search script that trains both a CNN and a multi-layer perceptron (MLP) and saves the best model as `model.h5`.
+Training curves are exported as PNG images.
-- `predict.py` – script that loads the trained model and predicts the digit of an image provided on the command line.
+- `predict.py` – command line prediction script.
-- `app.py` – a small Flask web interface to upload an image and see the predicted digit.
+- `app.py` – Flask web interface to upload an image and see the predicted digit.

 ## Usage